 - Dr. LaVerne Gyant Alumni Mentoring Program

 Dr. LaVerne Gyant Alumni Mentoring Program

-The Dr. LaVerne Gyant Alumni Mentoring Program connects Black/African American College of Education undergraduate students with Black/African American College of Education alumni.
+The Dr. LaVerne Gyant Alumni Mentoring Program connects Black/African American College of Education students with Black/African American College of Education alumni.
 For alumni, this is a powerful way to give back to the community and support students.
 For students, the opportunity to network with and receive guidance from a graduate is invaluable.

 We're currently looking for students and alumni to participate in this important program.
 Please consider signing up today.

 If you have any questions, please contact us at email@example.com.